satpalsr/sdk/docs/server.world.loadmap.md

 ## World.loadMap() method

-Loads a map into the world.
+Loads a map into the world, clearing any prior map.

 **Signature:**